jefhar/jeffharris_us/app/_posts/zero_downtime_deployment/2022-10-24-zero-downtime-deployment-1-server.md

 staging and production.
 In the future, if it's needed, services can be separated.
 Let's get them setup.

-Log into the deploy server as the deploy user and create a `~/potato` directory for the project.
+Log into the deployment server as the deployment user and create a `~/potato` directory for the project.
 Everything will live here.
 Enter the directory, and copy the [redis config](https://redis.io/docs/manual/config-file/) into `~/potato/redis.conf.full` and make changes as needed.
 Now let's get a mysql and redis docker images running.
 Create a file in the same directory, I called mine `daemons.sh`:

+{% raw %}
 ```bash
 #!/usr/bin/bash